brianhartsock/dotfiles/README.md

 ## extra
 The extra file is a special file that will not be committed to git, but will by symlinked.
 It is bash file meant for bash environment variables.
 It is much like a template file, but a bit easier to use.

+## run.sh

+`run.sh` is exclued and ignored for git.
+It is useful to call bootstrap.sh with your template variables already defined.

 # Bugs
 If you use this and find issues, just submit and issue or create a PR.
 I created this mainly for myself and am sure there are tons of scenarios that haven't been accounted for in the code.